 As a church leader, you know you’re doing the work you’ve been called to do.
 Your needs are often met through the offerings of your congregation.
 Those offerings have traditionally come in the forms of cash and checks, but many houses of worship now accept offerings by credit card, too.

 Church offerings require a high degree of sensitivity.
 Having your ushers pass large credit card machines is not only impractical, but may also be distasteful to some members of your congregation.
 Accepting credit cards in churches and worship houses requires tact and privacy.
 When offered tastefully, credit card processing gives members of your faith community a convenient way to express their faith tangibly.

 Pass the Collection Plate?

 For members who choose to make their donations during church services, placing a credit card machine in your sanctuary is probably not the best option.
 Consider placing a credit card machine in a discreet location members can visit before or after service.
 Always keep the machine attended by a deacon or usher, to ensure your members contribute exactly what they intend to contribute.
-Better yet, have a deacon or usher standing by with a mobile device outfitted with credit card-swiping hardware — a discreet and portable way to accept donations.
+Better yet, have a deacon or usher standing by with a mobile device paired with credit card reader — a discreet and portable way to accept donations.

 Count the Cost